Teachings of Falun Gong

-According to the book Falun Gong, "Fǎlún" (Buddha Fǎ) is a high-level self-cultivation method of the Buddha School (different from Buddhism) in which assimilation to the supreme nature of the universe, Zhen-Shan-Ren, is the foundation of cultivation practice.
+According to Falun Gong's teachings, practitioners are expected to adhere to the principles of zhēn 眞, shàn 善 and rěn 忍 (which translate approximately as truthfulness, benevolence, and forbearance), which Li describes as the fundamental characteristics of the universe.
+Assimilation to the supreme nature of the universe, Zhen-Shan-Ren, is the foundation of cultivation practice.
 In this concept, "cultivation" refers to upgrading one's xīnxìng 心性 (mind-nature) through abandoning negative attachments and assimilating oneself to "Truthfulness-Compassion-Forbearance".
-"Practice" refers to the five meditative exercises that are said to purify and transform one's body.
+"Practice" refers to the five meditative exercises that are said to energize the body.
 Cultivation is considered essential, and the exercises are said to supplement the process of improving oneself.